 If you choose to have the document witnessed, neither of your witnesses may be:

-After you and your witnesses sign your health care documents, they are legally valid.
-Keep the originals in your files and give a copies to your health care agent, if you named one.
-To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+After you and the witnesses or notary sign your health care documents, they are legally valid.
+Keep the originals in your files and give copies to your health care agent, if you named one.
+To ensure you get the health care that you want, it’s a good idea to make your wishes widely known.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.